Skip to content

 • The report should summarize the findings, provide the diagnosis, and describe the effect, impact, and limitations on learning and major life activities.

-Assistance Animals
+Assistance Animals / Emotional Support Animals

-The Center for Disability & Access (CDA) evaluates requests to approve Assistance Animals in University of Utah owned housing (Housing & Residential Education-HRE, University Student Apartments-USA).
-To schedule an initial intake appointment with an advisor, please contact CDA at (801) 581-5020.
+The Center for Disability & Access (CDA) evaluates requests to approve Assistance Animals in University of Utah owned housing (Housing & Residential Education and Sunnyside Apartments - Family & Graduate Housing).
+To schedule an initial intake appointment with an Accessibility Consultant, please contact CDA at (801) 581-5020.
 You do not need to have the following documentation at your intake appointment.
 It can be submitted afterwards for evaluation.
-If your request is approved following your intake appointment and submitting documentation, CDA will notify you and your University housing entity.

 Approval requires that a resident must have a physical or mental impairment that rises to the level of a disability in that it substantially limits one or more major life activities, and the presence of an Assistance Animal will have therapeutic benefit in alleviating one or more of the identified effects of the mental health disability.